Flavio58it/lumen-sdk/README.md

 This SDK (Software Development Kit) comprises the shared technical documentation and tools for Lumen researchers (and any interested party).
 The SDK consists of two main parts:

-1. [**Lumen Protocol**](doc/protocol/), which specifies how Lumen modules coordinate with each other
+1. [**Lumen Protocol**](doc/protocol.md), which specifies how Lumen modules coordinate with each other
-2. [**Programs and libraries**] to interact with Lumen modules that adheres to Lumen Protocol
+2. libraries which implement the Lumen Protocol for a specific platform.

-Important: The SDK does currently *not* include all of the implementation modules themselves.
-These are individual research projects which may opt to adhere to Lumen Protocol.
-Once available, they will be included to the SDK.
+3. Sample applications and programs which use the libraries.

-If you want to provide an implementation (java, C#, AngularJS/JavaScript) or anything of your choice, please contact a project member.
+Important: The SDK is work in progress.
+If you want to provide an implementation (java, C#, AngularJS/JavaScript) or anything of your choice (e.g. a research project of yours), please contact a project member.

 Contributions from non-academic people are welcome, too.